UnearthedArcana/B_Spells/README.md

 **Alarm** (New)
 (Divination)

 Level: 1
 Range: 30 ft.
-Duration: 8 Hours
+Duration: Spcial
 Casting Time: 9
 Area of Effect: Special
 Saving Throw: None

-Alarm creates a subtle ward on an area you select.
-Once the spell effect is in place, it thereafter sounds a mental or audible alarm each time a hostile creature of Tiny or larger size enters the warded area or touches it.
+When alarm is cast, the caster and <PRO_HISHER> allies are alerted if any creature, visible or invisible, with hostile intent comes within 30' of <PRO_HIMHER> by a mental or audible alarm.

 This alarm awakens the caster and <PRO_HISHER> allies, and makes them alert to all enemies, giving them a +2 bonus to weapon and casting speed for a single round.
-This spell cannot be cast in the presence of enemies, and once the ward is set, it cannot be moved.
+This spell cannot be cast in the presence of enemies.

+Once the ward is set, it protects the caster and <PRO_HISHER> allies as long as they stay within the general area.
+The ward lasts for 8 hours or until triggered.

 ***Notes***:
 **1st level cantrips**: Converted to a second level spell, unchanged